DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/what-is-a-pgce.md

 * QTS with PGCE
 * PGCE without QTS

-## Benefits of having QTS

-Getting QTS means you’re qualified to teach in most schools in England.
-It may also mean that your course fees are lower, you submit fewer assignments, and the course could be shorter.

 Getting a PGCE without QTS means you will not be qualified to teach in most primary, secondary and special schools in England, although some schools will employ teachers without QTS.

 If you get a PGCE without QTS you will also not be entitled to the same benefits during your training and career as QTS with PGCE.
 For example, better pay and support when you start teaching.